 Tomato, Corn and Zucchini Risotto

 It is that time of summer where there is a bounty of fresh vegetables at their peak.
 It has been warm here.
 I started to type very and remembered we are spoiled here in Southern California and deleted!
-So far my summer vacation has been a overnight trip to the fun crazy place called San Diego Comic Con.
+So far my summer vacation has been an overnight trip to the fun crazy place called San Diego Comic-Con.
 Really, there are no words to describe the feast for the eyes.

 I loved the Hilton San Diego Bayfront Hotel.
 Beautiful lobby.
 Amazing views and lovely rooms.
 Great customer service too!
 I missed the flashmob the staff performed that morning.